Creating an Honors Course

 Most approvals to offer an Honors version of an existing course, keeping the same course number, happen at the departmental level.
 Sometimes this simply requires department head approval, while other times it may require a faculty vote.
 Talk to your department head or undergraduate program director to find out how Honors is handled in your area.

-If you are proposing a course that will need its own course number, you should follow the procedures for other new courses in your department, including approvals from your school or college C&C, GEOC, and/or the Senate.
-The curricula action request form used by GEOC and the Senate C&C will ask whether the course as a whole, or any sections of the course, will be taught as Honors.
+If you are proposing a course that will need its own course number, you should follow the procedures for other new courses in your department, including approvals from your school or college C&C, Common Curriculum Committee, and/or the Senate.
+The curriculum action request form used by the Senate C&C will ask whether the course as a whole, or any sections of the course, will be taught as Honors.

 Scheduling Honors courses

 With the exception of UNIV courses, the Honors Program does not schedule Honors courses, instructors, or rooms.
-Departments should include Honors courses in their normal scheduling procedures by specifying the Honors grading basis and Honors reserve cap for each one.
+Departments should include Honors courses in their normal scheduling procedures.

 Honors Core courses